TehShrike/sheetsy/readme.md

 This defaults to a function backed by `XMLHttpRequest` in the browser, or the [`got`](https://github.com/sindresorhus/got) module in node.

-You can pass in your own function if you want to try to get it working from with old IE or restrictive CORS settings or what-have-you.
+You can pass in your own function if you want to try to get it working with old IE or restrictive CORS settings or what-have-you.

 # How to use in the browser or node